“Electronics and photonics”

 Abstract:

-In the last two decades, materials characterised by significant dimensional anisotropy represent one of the most studied materials in solid-state physics and materials research.
-This group also includes transition metal dichalcogenides (TMDC) – compounds of elements S, Se and Te with metals such as Mo, W and Pt.
-Substances with the chemical formula MX2 can be prepared in very thin layers, which, in the ultimate case, have a thickness of only one unit cell.
-In that case, we can talk about a genuinely two-dimensional system.
+In the past two decades, materials characterized by significant dimensional anisotropy have become one of the most extensively studied subjects in solid-state physics and materials research.
+This category encompasses transition metal dichalcogenides (TMDCs), compounds composed of elements such as S, Se, and Te, in conjunction with metals like Mo, W, and Pt.
+Substances with the chemical formula MX2 can be synthesized in extremely thin layers.

-At the Institute of Electrical Engineering, a group deals with the growth of thin layers of TMDC materials and their characterisation.
-The dissertation would complement the activities of this group.
-The topic of the dissertation is the investigation of electrical transport properties of (ultra)thin layers of TMDC materials, specifically, that subgroup of materials with a semi-metallic and metallic character.
-The work has an experimental nature.
-It also partially includes the growth of thin layers, but the work focuses on measuring transport characteristics.
-Besides the transport characterisation, the influence of temperature, doping and structure on the conductivity of 2D materials will be investigated.
-The dissertation also aims to identify possible “exotic” electronic states in TMDC materials, such as superconductivity or charge density waves.
+At the Institute of Electrical Engineering, a team is dedicated to preparing thin layers of TMDC materials and conducting their characterization.
+The proposed dissertation would complement the endeavors of this group.
+The focus of the dissertation lies in examining the electrical transport properties of (ultra)thin layers of TMDC materials, particularly those within the subgroup exhibiting semi-metallic and metallic characteristics.
+The work predominantly entails experimental research.
+While it entails some involvement in the growth of thin layers, the primary emphasis is on measuring transport characteristics.
+In addition to transport characterization, the dissertation will explore the impact of temperature, doping, and structure on the conductivity of 2D materials.

-The student will work with vacuum and low-temperature facilities during the dissertation.
-The experimental results will be analysed in terms of different models of solid-state physics.
-During the dissertation, the presentation of the results at domestic and international conferences is expected, so a good knowledge of spoken and written English is necessary.
+Throughout the dissertation, the student will engage with vacuum and low-temperature facilities.
+The experimental findings will be analyzed in accordance with various models of solid-state physics.
+Furthermore, the student is expected to present their results at both domestic and international conferences, necessitating proficient spoken and written English skills.